-Lower levels of the cancer promoting growth hormone IGF-1 in those eating vegan is not expected to affect their accumulation of muscle mass.
+Lower levels of the cancer-promoting growth hormone IGF-1 in those eating vegan is not expected to affect their accumulation of muscle mass.

 Why might we want low levels of IGF-1 in adulthood?
-See IGF-1 is a One Stop Cancer Shop.
+See IGF-1 as One-Stop Cancer Shop.
 As we saw in How Plant-Based to Lower IGF-1?, vegan men have higher testosterone levels, which can be a risk factor for prostate cancer and enlargement, but given the average IGF-1 levels of those eating plant-based diets this may not be an issue.
-See Developing an Ex Vivo Cancer Proliferation Bioassay and Prostate Versus a Plant-Based Diet.
+See Ex Vivo Cancer Proliferation Bioassay, and Prostate Versus a Plant-Based Diet.
 Having said that, if they eat excess “high quality” protein, they may not retain their IGF-1 advantage.
-See Higher Quality May Mean Higher Risk, Animalistic Plant Proteins, Too Much Soy May Neutralize Plant-Based Benefits, How Much Soy Is Too Much?, and
+See Higher Quality May Mean Higher Risk; Animalistic Plant Proteins; Too Much Soy May Neutralize Plant-Based Benefits; and How Much Soy Is Too Much?

 If you haven’t yet, you can subscribe to my videos for free by clicking here.

 To post comments or questions into our discussion board, first log into Disqus with your NutritionFacts.org account or with one of the accepted social media logins.
 Click on Login to choose a login method.
 Click here for help.